SoftUni-Internal/interactive-content/RO/02-Conditional-Statements-RO/06-Variable-Lifetime-RO.md

 [slide hideTitle]

-# Domeniul de aplicare a variabilei
+# Domeniul de Aplicare a Variabilei

 [video src="https://videos.softuni.org/hls/Java/Java-Programming-Basics/02-conditional-statements/RO/interactive-programming-basics-with-java-conditional-statements-30-31-variable-scope-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

 Each variable has a range in which it exists, called **variable scope**.

 This range specifies where a variable can be used and how long is its **lifetime**.

 Fiecare variabilă există intr-un interval numit **domeniul de aplicare a variabilei**.

 În limbajul Java, domeniul în care există o variabilă, începe de la linia în care am **definit-o** și se termină cu prima paranteză închisă `}` (a metodei, instrucțiunii **if** etc.)